CARS.COM — In the 19 states that require vehicles to display only one license plate at the rear, most folks think that is how life should be.

 "But apparently, there are a good number of people who are concerned about it from purely from an aesthetic standpoint, and then they try to make a justification that it would be a great cost savings not to have a front license plate."

-Indeed, the desire to not sully the finely sculpted nose of a vehicle has resulted in an aftermarket business in license plate brackets that don't require drilling and can be removed.
+Indeed, the desire to not sully the design of a vehicle's finely sculpted nose has resulted in an aftermarket business in license plate brackets that don't require drilling and can be removed.
 Chevrolet has addressed the issue by offering an optional, removable front plate bracket on the 2014 Corvette.